microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-02.md

 ## Bonus Challenges
 - Brainstorm about how Azure Databricks and Azure Synapse can work together to help deliver this use case more efficiently.
-- As part of your pipeline, find a way to archive the Raw Zone files that have already been loaded into the Silver Zone by moving them to a seperate area.
+- As part of your pipeline, find a way to archive the Raw Zone files that have already been loaded into the Silver Zone by moving them to a separate area.